Sahilll94/Job-Portal-Frontend/README.md

 # Interactive Job and Internship Platform
-*For Technical Education Department, Government of Rajasthan*
+*For Technical Education Department, Government of Rajasthan SIH-1632*

 ## Project Overview